Your Donation Matters

-Building a sustainable ecosystem for e-Sports in Switzerland, where ambitious young talents find the structure and enjoy the support they need to pursue their aspirations, is challenging.
+Building a sustainable ecosystem for esports in Switzerland, where ambitious young talents find the structure and enjoy the support, they need to pursue their aspirations, is challenging.
 Acquiring the resource to do so is even more.

-While human resources in Swiss e-Sports today mostly relies on voluntary work, acquiring professional and reliable services and products inevitably have price tags attached to it.
-In order for the Swiss e-Sports Federation to be able to cover such inevitable costs, it heavily relies on sponsorings and donations.
+While human resources in Swiss esports today mostly relies on voluntary work, acquiring professional and reliable services and products inevitably have price tags attached to it.
+In order for the Swiss Esports Federation to be able to cover such inevitable costs, it heavily relies on sponsorings and donations.
 And every single donation, no matter how small, matters – your donation matters.

-What happens with my donation?
+What will happen with my donation?

-InfrastructureMost essential to the administration and operation of the Swiss e-Sports Feeration, is acquiring and maintining a reliable and practical IT infrastructure (e.g. web hosting, bank accounts, work tools, etc.)
+Most essential to the administration and operation of the Swiss Esports Federation, is acquiring and maintaining a reliable and practical IT infrastructure (e.g. web hosting, bank accounts, management tools, etc.)

-Being as visible as possible to the public is one of the most important tasks of the federation in order to promote e-Sports.
+Being as visible as possible to the public is one of the most important tasks of the federation in order to promote esports.

-Doing so often involves having roll-up displays, banners and flyers manufactured, advertising through online channels such as search engines or social media, of paying for the possibility to set up a booth an expo.
+Doing so often involves having roll-up displays, banners and flyers manufactured, advertising through online channels such as search engines or social media, of paying for the possibility to set up a booth at an expo.

 Although we have a great community with great voluntary spirit, we try to compensate them for their efforts wherever we can.